hongyuanjia/eplusr/README.md

 since EnergyPlus 8.3.0.
 So `$run` only supports models with version higher than 8.3.0.

-eplusr will auto-detect installed EnergyPlus in the standard installation locations.
+eplusr will auto-detect already installed EnergyPlus in the standard installation locations.
 You can get all detected EnergyPlus version using `avail_eplus`.